 What is halva?
-It’s a traditional sweet, which is popular in huge territory.
-Various sources claim that it originated in the Middle East and later spread out to the Balkan peninsula, North Africa and even India.
-Nowadays halva is much appreciated dessert in almost half of the Europe (if you add on Poland, Lithuania, Latvia, Ukraine and big part of Russia to the Balkan states).
+It’s a traditional sweet that’s popular in huge territories.
+Various sources claim that it originated in the Middle East and later spread out to the Balkan peninsula, North Africa, and even India.
+Nowadays, halva is a much-appreciated dessert in almost half of Europe (if you add on Poland, Lithuania, Latvia, Ukraine, and a big part of Russia to the Balkan states).
 Nevertheless, the Middle East still offers the biggest variety of halva.
-But this sweet is more and more on demand in other countries, notably UK and US, because of the great beneficial properties.
+But this sweet is more and more in demand in other countries, notably the UK and the US, because of its great beneficial properties.

-In ancient times halva was made from dates and milk or from sesame seeds and honey.
-As the time passed, more variations of it were invented, more ingredients were tried, more complex ways of production were used.
-These days in different countries you may find a lot of quite similar and totally diverse kinds of halva (which may be called helva, halawa, chalva, halwa, halvah, chałwa, alva, haleweh, halava, helava, halua, aluva etc).
-But in fact there are two main types of halva: flour based and nut based.
-The most common to Europeans is the latter one, made from crushed sesame or sunflower seeds, sugar syrup and flavors.
-Very often the extra ingredients like nuts, cocoa, dried fruits or even chocolate are added to it.
-I noticed that halva is a little bit varied in every country.
-So there‘s much to explore, if you like this sweet.
+In ancient times, it was made from dates and milk or from sesame seeds and honey.
+As the time passed, more variations were invented, more ingredients were tried, and more complex ways of production were used.
+These days, in different countries, you may find a lot of quite similar and totally diverse kinds of halva (which may be called helva, halawa, chalva, halwa, halvah, chałwa, alva, haleweh, halava, helava, halua, aluva, etc.).
+But in fact, there are two main types of halva: flour-based and nut-based.
+The most common to Europeans is the latter one, made from crushed sesame or sunflower seeds, sugar syrup, and flavors.
+Very often, extra ingredients like nuts, cocoa, dried fruits, or even chocolate are added to it.
+I noticed that halva is a little bit different in every country.
+So there‘s much to explore if you like this sweet.

-You may also call it the oldest food supplement in the world, as halva contains a lot of essential minerals, fatty acids, dietary fiber, proteins, aminoacids and other useful elements.
-But stay sane and indulge this dessert in a moderate way because of the high sugar content.
-Up to 30 g of halva should be enough to satisfy your sweet tooth.
+You may also call it the oldest food supplement in the world, as halva contains a lot of essential minerals, fatty acids, dietary fiber, proteins, amino acids, and other useful elements.
+But stay sane and indulge in this dessert in a moderate way because of the high sugar content.
+Up to 30 grams of halva should be enough to satisfy your sweet tooth.

-And don‘t forget to read labels on the packages of halva: the less emulsifiers, acidity regulators used in it, the better nutritional value you get.
-Also pay attention to the look of halva and the storage conditions, when you buy it.
-If you notice a glossy, sticky or even leaky surface and if it is being sold in sunny place or in the heat, halva may be stale or not in good condition…
+And don‘t forget to read the labels on the packaging of this dessert: the fewer emulsifiers and acidity regulators used in it, the better the nutritional value you get.
+Also pay attention to the look of halva and the storage conditions when you buy it.
+If you notice a glossy, sticky, or even leaky surface, and if it is being sold in a sunny place or in the heat, the halva may be stale or not in good condition…

-Finally, you should believe me that you deserved to unveil for yourself a divine taste of halva.
-And I hope that www.halvamania.com will help you to choose the right one.
+Finally, you should believe me when I say that you deserved to unveil for yourself a divine taste of halva.
+And I hope that Halvamania.com will help you choose the right one.
 Have a sweet life!